U.S. Medical Device Regulation QA

 All labeling shall be in English with the exception of products distributed solely within Puerto Rico or a U.S. territory where the predominant language is other than English.

-• If any representation on the device label or labeling appears in a foreign language, then all required labeling shall also appear in that foreign language.
+In these instances the predominant language may be substituted for English. - If any representation on the device label or labeling appears in a foreign language, then all required labeling shall also appear in that foreign language.

 【Website】